antiguatechlabs/antigua-tech-labs/memory-bank/techContext.md

 - Images and assets are optimized for fast loading.

 ### Accessibility Requirements
-- Chakra UI provides accessible components by default.
+- Material UI provides accessible components by default.
 - Proper semantic HTML is used throughout the application.
 - Color contrast meets WCAG guidelines.
 - Keyboard navigation is supported for all interactive elements.